quintel/documentation/modules/merit_order/technology characterization.markdown

 the battery charging rate is not sufficient to avoid curtailment.

 current characterization P2H, to be validated by Hans Overdiep:
 * There are 7,512,824 households in NL, with 2.2 persons / household.
-Daily demand for hot
+Demand for hot
-water: 132 per household (at 60 °C).
+water: 132 liter per household and day(at 60 °C).
 This equates to a daily demand for hot water of about 9 GJ, 7 kWh (and 287 W on average)
 * The idea is to equip all suitable hot water heaters with power-to-heat conversion technology
 * Only small tank are retrofitted: 100 liter tanks